-Loneliness is on the rise and during this time of virtual learning and social distancing, connections and relationships are more important than ever.
+Loneliness is on the rise and as you navigate through college, connections and relationships are more important than ever.
 What does loneliness “look” like?
 It can appear in many ways- it can feel that you are not seen or noticed or you can be in a space with others and feel as if you are all alone.
 You can scroll through social media and feel left out when you see pictures of groups of people you know all together.
 When we feel lonely, or are alone, that can raise this idea that “something is wrong with me” which can continue the feeling of loneliness.

-Nod is an app that is designed to help mitigate this feeling of loneliness and provide tools for students to practice creating connections, especially in this virtual time.
+Nod is an app that is designed to help mitigate this feeling of loneliness and provide tools for students to practice creating connections.
 It empowers students to build authentic social connections while addressing the psychological foundation of loneliness using skill-building challenges and personal reflection exercises to create social goals into achievable steps.
 Its interactive tip and tools are designed to support students across different learning environments including on campus, hybrid, and fully remote.

 Nod has been proven effective and engaging through studies with college students.
 Students like getting new ideas, gaining perspective and hearing other students’ experience with the app.

 - Students can download the free app through either the Apple App Store or Google Play.

 - Once downloaded, students can create a confidential account and begin exploring ideas, reflections, and testimonials.

 - When students opt-in to use Nod, the platform collected basic user information (name, email address, etc.)

 Nod was co-developed in partnership with Grit Digital Health.